nethruster/ptemplate/README.md

     "g-recaptcha-response": "Google's reCAPTCHA v2 response for server-side validation" }
 ```
-You can implement your own backend, or use any of the compatible backends listed below
+You can implement your own backend, or use any of the compatible backends listed below.

 ### Compatible form backends
 * [web-msg-handler](https://github.com/Miguel-Dorta/web-msg-handler)